2022/23 | Conestoga College

 Equipment and Facility Information

-Students will be required to purchase a design kit.
+Graphic Design students will be required to purchase a Design Kit.
 Details about this requirement will be communicated upon confirmation of enrolment.

 The priority for access to equipment and facilities is as follows: